Invest Wisely

 Sometimes the best things in life are really free after all.
 Well, OK, personal finance services and strategy rarely fits in the ‘best things in life’ category, but that doesn’t mean that they aren’t important in helping you to focus more on the things that are truly the best in your life.
+Many of the services I will mention have ‘non-free’ (paid) alternatives.
+What’s particularly great about this list is that the free offerings do not suffer in their quality in comparison to its paid competitors.
+In fact, many are industry leaders – or will soon be someday – in their niche.

 And some of these things aren’t services at all, but rather, ways that you can get free money that you might be missing out on.
 No catch, other than the fact that you have to be motivated and execute, which is always easier said than done.
 What better time of year than the beginning?

-Free Checking
+Free Checking Account

-Free Stock Trades
+Free Investment Trades

-Free Credit Cards
+Free (No Annual Fee) Credit Cards

-As with all credit cards, in order to make them ‘free’, and even get cashback in a meaningful way, pay your balance in full each month.
+As with all credit cards, in order to make them ‘free’, and even get cash back in a meaningful way, pay your balance in full each month.

 Free Credit Score